mkijowski/OLD-aws-cf-templates/COURSE-INSTRUCTIONS.md

 Once you have created your SSH key you are able to provision any of the resources provided via Cloud Formation links.
 A Cloud Formation link is a template that describes a set of resources that will be created in your AWS account.
 Cloud Formation links will open in another AWS service called Cloud Formation (AWS CF).

-The CF link will automatically fill most of the fields necessary.
-You will need to enter the following:
+Make sure you are signed into the AWS Console (via AWS Educate), then perform the following:
+* Click on the Cloud Formation link provided to you for your course or assignment (if you are just testing use [this link]())
 * select the SSH key you just created from the drop down menu
-* Enter a CIDR formatted IP address for extra security (or keep the default of 0.0.0.0/0)
+* Enter a CIDR formatted IP address for extra security (or keep the default of `0.0.0.0/0`)
 * Accept the rest of the defaults (keep clicking next/agree/create) to finalize creation of your lab space.

 Most resources should provision in approximately 5 minutes (Windows systems can take > 30 minutes).